|Education:||Rhode Island '96, Drury '03|

-Michael Needham enters his fourth season as head women's soccer coach at the University of Rhode Island.
+Michael Needham enters his sixth season as head women's soccer coach at the University of Rhode Island in 2016-17.

 Needham's rebuilding of Rhody women's soccer began on Jan.
 14, 2011, when he was named the seventh head coach in the history of the program.
 "The University of Rhode Island has always been close to my heart, and the opportunity to come back to Kingston as a head coach is one that I have always been preparing for.
 I believe in the University and the community and know that we can do special things in the soccer program at URI," Needham said at the time of his hire.